Blog - Commercial

 What is Crown Land?

-Crown land is any property that is owned by the State Government.
-In New South Wales, Crown land makes up more than half of the state.
-Bear in mind that Crown leased land cannot be purchased for private investment.
+Crown land in Australia is any property that is owned by a State or Territory government.
+In New South Wales, Crown land makes up more than half of the State.
+Bear in mind that Crown-leased land cannot be purchased for private investment.
 Instead, you should be looking for freehold title property.

 What is Torrens Title?

-Torrens Title refers to a system where land ownership is transferred via registering the title, rather than the deeds.
+Torrens title refers to a system where land ownership is transferred via registering the title, rather than the deeds.
+All Australian States and Territories utilise the Torrens title system for various types of properties.

-Under Torrens Title, you own both the house and the land on which it is built.
-This is in contrast to Strata Title, under which you own the interior of the property (as with apartments) but have co-ownership of the exterior and shared space, and therefore shared responsibility.
+Under Torrens title, you own both the property and the land on which it is built.
+This is in contrast to strata title, under which you own the interior of the property but have co-ownership of the exterior and shared space, and therefore shared responsibility.

 Torrens Title saddles the property owner with greater responsibility and potential financial outlay.
 Typically, strata property is easier to sell.

-If finding the right real estate agent is important, it’s doubly important to secure a good solicitor.
+If finding the right real estate agent is essential, it’s doubly important to secure a good solicitor.
 Conveyancing contracts are convoluted things.
 It helps to have someone in your corner who’s fluent in the fine print.

 Considering the hefty penalties on the line for breaches of foreign property investment laws (not to mention standard leasing responsibilities), sourcing a qualified solicitor is a priority.

-Despite tightened restrictions, there’s still plenty of value to be found in the Sydney market.
-Commercial property remains a viable source of cash flow for Chinese investors.
+Despite tightened restrictions, there’s still plenty of value to be found in the Sydney commercial property market.
+And commercial real estate remains a viable source of cash flow for Chinese investors.